-Rich in Color is dedicated to reading, reviewing, talking about, and otherwise promoting young adult fiction starring or written by people of color or people from First/Native Nations.
-We believe that teens (and adults!) should be able to find themselves in the kinds of books they love to read.
-At Rich in Color, we want to showcase a wide variety of multicultural books so that kids will be able to see themselves as more than just the sassy best friend, the very special lesson, or the extra in the background.
+Rich in Color is dedicated to reading, reviewing, talking about, and otherwise promoting young adult fiction starring or written by Black, Indigenous, and People of Color (BIPOC).
+We believe that teens should be able to find themselves in the kinds of books they love to read.

-If you know of any books that are coming out that are not already on our release calendar, let us know in the comments of our latest post or at our Tumblr or Twitter accounts.
-Yes, even if you’re the author, agent, or publisher–don’t be shy!
-We are also on Goodreads, so friend us and recommend some books!
+If you know of any traditionally published young adult books that are not already on our release calendar, let us know in the comments of our latest post or at our Goodreads, Tumblr, Twitter, or Instagram accounts.
+(Yes, even if you’re the author, agent, or publisher!)

 Jon has slummed it in the valley with the Wakefield twins; slumber partied with Huey, Dewey and Louie; joined Krakow in stalking Angela; and climbed every mountain with the Von Trapps.
 He has written a guide to blogging, and currently writes young adult and middle grade.
-He lives online at www.jonyang.org, tweets @jayang, and collects covers of MG/YA books featuring Asian males on his Pinterest.
-Call it a hobby.
-Please contact jonATrichincolor.com with any Rich in Color website problems.
+He lives online at www.jonyang.org.